Many Students face struggles while writing the dissertation methodology, as it feels confusing and demanding.

 - Did you adopt or adapt an existing one?

-- Are there any reliability and/or validity issues with the existing methodology?
+- Are there any reliability and/or validity issues with the existing methods?

 Explain everything to your readers.
 All in all, take precedence of the fact that what you have done in your data collection and methodology step might have been done by someone else out there, before you.
 Give them due credit.